hyu2000/hyu2000/README.md

 🌱 I’m currently reading [Deep Learning and the Game of Go](https://github.com/maxpumperla/deep_learning_and_the_game_of_go).
 Same with the authors, I am a big [Go fan](http://tromp.github.io/gostory.html) and am trying to replicate AlphaGo(Zero), with a meager MacbookPro.

-Well, so far I was successful in training a small policy network to predict expert moves in TF2 on Google's cloud GPU.
-Currently working on adopting MCTS and dual-network in the AGZ style.
-And along the way I learned of similar efforts like MuGo, MiniGo and the ever-improving KataGo.
+Well, so far I was successful in training a small policy network to predict expert moves in TF2 on Google's cloud GPU; got MCTS and selfplay roughly working.
+And along the way I learned of similar efforts like MuGo, MiniGo and KataGo.
+There are so many interesting aspects in AlphaZero.
+Other than 5x5, Go is far from solved!

 💞️ If you are interested in collaboration, drop me a line via gmail, same username.